act-framework/act/docs/react/lifecycle.md

-Third, if you wanna have a mount hook on a specific tag (not a function!), since Act uses virtual-dom behind the scenes, you can still use the [hook mechanism](https://github.com/Matt-Esch/virtual-dom/blob/master/docs/hooks.md) that exists there (if you're really interested, look into Act's hooks on eventHandler.js and signalHook.js).
+Third, if you wanna have a mount hook on a specific tag (not a function!), since Act uses virtual-dom behind the scenes, you can still use the [hook mechanism](https://github.com/Matt-Esch/virtual-dom/blob/master/docs/hooks.md) that exists there (if you're really interested, look into Act's hooks at `internals/signalHandler.js`).

 Finally, remember you're simply dealing with functions, and they come with all sorts of natural ways to do things.
-For instance, if you memoize a view, it will run only if the inputs changed, therefore if you execute some routine in this function before returing it's JSON, you can be assured this routing will only be executed when the function gets new values.
+For instance, if you memoize a view, it will run only if the inputs changed, therefore if you execute some routine in this function before returing it's JSON, you can be assured it will only be executed when the function gets new values.
 Be creative.